Venom (Eminem song): Music video

 On October 3, 2018, Eminem teased on his Twitter account that a music video for the song would be released the following Friday.
 The music video was released on October 5, 2018.
 As a continuation to his previous "Fall" music video, its first scene shows a bystander finding the previously crushed Revival CD, opening the case to find a completely black disc.
 Just as it begins to react, he puts it in his bag and gets on a bus.
 As the song starts, an Eminem symbiote crawls up the man's neck, causing him to start rapping to the song, before he infects the bus driver by throwing him out the door, who then also starts rapping.
-The Eminem symbiote spreads around, infecting innocent bystanders (and a dog) and making them cause damage to the town while rapping.
+The Eminem symbiote spreads around, transferring itself to innocent bystanders (and a dog) and making them cause damage to the town while rapping.

 During the first part of the video, Eminem, is shown while performing the song inside of a dark room, dressed in all black with only one light shining in the background.
 In the final scene, after getting possessed by the symbiote, the final victim shown turns into Eminem himself to rap the final chorus, before turning into Sony's Spider-Man Universe/Marvel Comics' character Venom.